Sikhism and caste: Post-independence

 Despite the Sikh gurus all coming from Khatri-backgrounds, which is classified as a Forward Caste, the upper-caste, urban Khatri Sikhs have not developed to become a dominant Sikh castes, due to their lower population, leading to their disempowerment.
 Furthermore, a majority of Khatris identify themselves as Hindus rather than as Sikhs.
 However, the Jats on the other hand make up almost one-third of the total Sikh population, which makes them the largest caste amongst the Sikhs and traditionally the most dominant ruling-elites of the community and region.
 Sikhism today is characterized by Jat-Sikh hegemony over Sikh religious and political affairs (such as in both the SGPC and SAD organizations), and they hold sway in rural areas due to them being the largest group of landowners.

 The rise of the Bhangra genre of Punjabi music has reinforced the connection of Jat-Sikhs to rural Punjab and ancestral villages (pinds) through the creation of a sense of nostalgia, this is despite the fact that many Jats today are urbanized.
 This is an example of positive identification for Jat-Sikh youth by creating an in-group and a sense of indigenousness, with both being tied to their caste-identity.
 Takhar cautions against labelling such a phenomenon as being discriminatory against other castes.

 Nowadays, with changes brought-on by the Green Revolution, industralization, and increased education, caste-groups which formerly worked as agricultural labourers have since shifted to other occupations and now much agricultural labour is carried-out by outside migrants from Uttar Pradesh and Bihar.
 Meanwhile, well-to-do Jats are shifting from agriculture to transportation and industry.
 Lower-castes of Punjab are shifting from agricultural-based work to government jobs, marking a growing class of educated lower castes.
 Thus, traditional caste-based distinctions are gradually eroding as a new middle-class emerges, rural-origin youth shift their dwelling, and outward migration of Punjabis continues whilst inward migration of settlers from other states into Punjab continues.
+Khatri gotras, such as Bedi, Sodhi, Trehan, Bhalla, Bawa, and Uppal, are assuming a more Hindu-shifted identity.